 One of my simple pleasures is having plain dark chocolate after a meal.
 It’s the perfect way to end a meal; it gives it closure, you know?
 It provides me with full satisfaction and it calms my cravings.

 This lovely Paleo Chocolate Bark recipe is a little treasure for those of you who love dark chocolate.
 If you’re anything like me, you’ll make this bark last a long time; eating it little by little, making sure you savor and enjoy every little bite.

 Its super easy to make!
 You could slightly modify it and add any of your favorite flavors; substitute the macadamia nuts with other types of nuts, coconut flakes or dried fruits.
 Have fun with it and let your chocolate-creativity shine!

-- 1 4-oz dark chocolate bar – 70% cacao or greater (break into smaller pieces/squares)
+- 4-oz dark chocolate bar – 70% cacao or greater (broken into squares)

 - ½ cup coconut butter

 - 2 tbsp unsweetened shredded coconut

 - Line a baking dish with parchment paper.

 - Melt chocolate squares and coconut butter in a double broiler, stirring consistently to ensure mixture melts evenly.
 Remove from heat, fold in macadamia nuts and transfer to the lined baking dish.
 Sprinkle shredded coconut and salt, and freeze for 1 hour.